Ard3ny/ard3ny.github.io/_posts/2021-01-07-How-to-overlock-the-raspberry-pi4b.md

 ---
-title: How to overlock the raspberry PI 4b
+title: How to overclock the raspberry PI 4b
 date: 2021-01-07 10:00:00 +0100
 categories: [Homelab]
 tags: [raspberry]